-A spectacular backcountry flight into this whitewater rafting adventure, more wildlife than people, and emerald blue water beckon from Montana’s Big Sky country.
-Thanks to simple logistics and only one other commercial outfitter, the Middle Fork Flathead is our most affordable and pristine wilderness river trip.
-In addition to the great whitewater, hike to a mountain lake, fish for native trout, and relax around camp for five glorious days in the Great Bear Wilderness of Montana.
+A spectacular backcountry flight, more wildlife than people, and striking emerald-aqua water beckons from Montana’s Big Sky country.
+Thanks to simple logistics and only one other commercial outfitter, the Middle Fork Flathead is our most affordable trip on a pristine wilderness river.
+Enjoy the thrilling whitewater, hike to a mountain lake, fish for native trout, and relax around camp for five glorious days in the Great Bear Wilderness of Montana.

 Similar Trips: South Fork Flathead • Middle Fork Salmon • Main Salmon

 The Middle Fork Flathead, one of the little known jewels of whitewater, is a beautiful 35-mile river journey through the Great Bear Wilderness.
 The Great Bear, Bob Marshall, and Scapegoat Wilderness areas make up the third largest wilderness complex in the lower 48.
 Together with Glacier National Park directly to the north, the Bob Marshall Complex forms the Crown of the Continent Ecosystem.
 Largely unimpeded by human tinkering, wildlife is plentiful, including grizzly bears, lynx, wolverine, moose, and mountain goats.